Ivan Toplak

 Ivan Toplak (Serbian Cyrillic: Иван Toплaк; 21 September 1931 – 25 July 2021) was a Serbian football player and manager.
 Toplak played for NK Olimpija Ljubljana and Red Star Belgrade, with whom he had much success.
 As a player he also represented the Yugoslavia national team.
-As a manager he also managed Red Star, had a managing period in the United States, managed almost all levels of the Yugoslav national team and also managed the Indonesia national team.
+As a manager he also managed Red Star, had a managing period in the United States, managed almost all levels of the Yugoslavia national team and also managed the Indonesia national team.

 At the 1984 Summer Olympics, he guided Yugoslavia to a bronze medal.

 Club career

 Toplak started his career at NK Branik Maribor in Maribor, where his family moved in 1943 from Belgrade.

 In 1951, he signed with NK Olimpija Ljubljana, where he spent playing the next three years.

 With Olimpija, he won the Slovenian Republic League in 1952.

 In 1954, Toplak left Olimpija for Red Star Belgrade.
 He played at Red Star for seven years, until 1961.
 With Red Star he won the Yugoslav First League in the seasons 1955–56, 1956–57, 1958–59, 1959–60.
 He had also won the Yugoslav Cup in the 1957–58 season and the 1958–59 season.
 On international club level, he won the Mitropa Cup in 1958.

 He left Red Star in 1961 and shortly after retired from football at the age of 30.